io-gui/io/readme.md

 | **`[prop]-set`** | Property set by user | `property`, `value`, `oldValue` |
 | **`object-mutated`** | Object mutated | `object`, `property`, `value`, `oldValue` |

-**Note:** If the application state changed externally (e.g. server push), `object-mutated` event is required for GUI update.
-Core application should also listen to `object-mutated` event from GUI and react accordingly. `object-mutated` event payload should specify which object and property mutated.
-Otherwise brute-force GUI update is performed.
+**Note:** If the application state changed externally (e.g. server push), `object-mutated` event is required for UI update.
+Core application should also listen to `object-mutated` event from UI and react accordingly. `object-mutated` event payload should specify which object and property mutated.
+Otherwise brute-force UI update is performed.